system76/docs/_articles/pop-recovery.md

 ### Refresh

-Starting with new installations of Pop!_OS 19.04 (not though upgrading) the installer will include a new Refresh Install option which will allow the Operating System to be reinstalled but will not wipe the user account information and user data.
-Applications will still need to be reinstalled but data in the home directory will not be touched.
+Starting with new installations of Pop!_OS 19.04 (not through upgrading) the installer will include a new Refresh Install option that allows you to reinstall the OS to be reinstalled without losing user account information and data in the home directory.
+However, your applications will still need to be reinstalled.

 ![Refresh Install Option](/images/pop-recovery/refresh-install-option.png)